 General Features

 First, our simulations show that with increasing metallicity, there is a distinct pocket of very little emission at low φH and low nH.
 This region, the bottom left corner of the LOC plane, is an area that has been studied extensively (§3.1.4).
 This pocket of no emission was only present in our high-metallicity (5.0 Z⊙) simulations.
-The simulations in this region were reaching the lower temperature limit 4000 K, which was not allowing the gas to become ionized.
-In the regions where there was emission, Cloudy was running 90-130 zones.
+The simulations in this region were optically thin [TRUE?] and quickly reaching the lower temperature limit of 4000 K, which was not allowing the gas to become ionized.
+[HOW IS THE GAS NOT IONIZED?
+DID YOU CHECK THIS IN CLOUDY?]In the regions where there was emission, Cloudy was running 90-130 zones.

 When the electron temperature cut-off was lowered from the default value of 4000 K, this pocket of no emission began to fill in, finally disappearing when the temperature cut-off was relaxed to 500 K. The pocket of no emission was neither present in our solar simulations nor in our subsolar simulations.
 This feature was especially noticeable for the H and He recombination lines since they typically emit strongly along a constant ionization parameter, but was present across all the emission lines from the UV to the IR.